GilsonLabUCSD/APR/APR_User_Manual.md

 Journal of chemical theory and computation 11.4 (2015): 1864-1874.

 ### exe_path \<'pmemd.cuda','mpirun -np 12 pmemd.MPI', 'pmemd', 'sander'...> ###
 Executables to run MD simulations, depending on your computing environment.
+Options are case sensitive.

 ### temperature \<float> ###
 The same temperature will be used for equilibration, production and data analysis.